kalvir781/kalv/cv/index.md

 ### VanRuby 2012 - 2018
 Formed and ran ruby meetup that led to having 80-100 developers meet monthly.
 That spoke about topics of web development in Ruby and other languages such as JavaScript.

+### Creative Labs - 2018
+Researching and developing prototypes for voice based assistants.
+Such that when a visitor arrives at a hotel a voice from Amazon Alexa would interact with the guest to share tourist attractions that the voice would suggest.
+Investigated possibilities of having celebrities such as Tom Hanks share his favourite locations that a guest would want to visit.

 ### MailBatch - 2018
 Fast web based Gmail client to work with keyboard shortcuts, snoozing emails to process later.